koo5/koordinator2000/README.md

 	description: Campaign_description

 kinds of participation proclamations:
+	maybe we should initially stick to just the simplest kind:

 	Participation upon notice:
 		the simplest kind.
 You proclaim that you'll start participating as soon as there is an X number of other participants.
 You will be alerted when this becomes the case.
-You can always amend or retract your proclamation. maybe we should initially stick to just this kind.
+You can always amend or retract your proclamation.

-	Basic participation proclamation:
-		Number of people: int
+		number of people: int
 			this may be the simplest way to include for example a spouse or a friend
+		user: User
+		number_of_other_participants_condition: int
+			this would be the simplest thing to do, if we limit types of participation to just "Participation upon notice"